 Karun has an animation education and has worked as a pre-production artist for 2 years.
 He then pursed my passion for storytelling and published his own children's books.
 Karun has been teaching children for over 3 years.
 It helps him to understand the new generation's psyche and understanding towards concepts for stories.

-Katelynne is an Ontario-based artist/illustrator currently residing in Guelph, ON.
+Katelynne is an Nova Scotia-based artist/illustrator currently residing in Halifax, ON.
 She recently graduated from the University of Toronto’s Art and Art History program where she specialized in drawing and painting.
 Katelynne's work in her artistic practice is often autobiographical, discussing topics such as body positivity and self care.

 Katelynne is a firm believer that everyone is an artist—no matter the skill, practice, etc. What Katelynne loves about Artshine is that she gets to share my passion for art with children, as well as inspire the artist in every single person she teaches.
 The amount of creativity the children have in the Artshine program amazes her, as every child has their own interpretation on each project they do together.
 It’s inspirational, not only to them but they inspire me as well.
 Katelynne hopes to continue to spread the message that art is for everyone, and continue to inspire each child.